 Next on our list of LinkedIn text ads examples is this one from ISOC, who is offering formation for Public Relations and Communication professionals.
 The ad copy focuses on the solution that the company offers, and keywords such as “accredited coaches” and “fresh best practice” are great because they make the product more trustworthy.

-As always, thank you for taking the time to read my article, and I hope to see you in the next one!
+As always, thank you for taking the time to read my article on LinkedIn text ads, and I hope to see you in the next one!
 Also, if you need help with your advertising on LinkedIn, you can send me an email using the address in the banner below: